 In the United States, a group of women became concerned with the decay of the first U.S. President George Washington’s residence on Mount Vernon.
 Initiated by Louisa Bird Cunningham, a group of women formed the Mount Vernon Ladies Association in 1853.
 Their goal was to raise money to restore Mount Vernon.
 It became the first historic preservation organization in the United States.
 Unfortunately, their work was delayed by CIVIL WAR activities.
 After the war, the women continued to raise money and worked to restore the house, the grounds, and the interiors.
 The first U.S. historic district was established in Charleston, South Carolina, in 1931, predating the U.S. federal government designation of Historic Districts by more than three decades.
 Charleston city government designated an “Old and Historic District” by local ordinance and created a board of architectural review to oversee it.
 Make a Timeline of the Historic Preservation Movement in the United States.

 Activity 6 – World Heritage Preservation

 UNESCO (United Nations Educational, Scientific and Cultural Organization) signed a treaty in 1971 at a historical meeting known as the World Heritage Convention.
 It began a worldwide effort to treasure and preserve the built and natural sites of world significance.
 This step of collaboration among the members of the UNITED NATIONS established the responsibility for populations across the world to identify space and places that must be honored and protected and are essential for future generations to experience.
 First, determine which natural site was first declared a world heritage site.
 Then find the first building to be registered as a World Heritage site.
 Finally, make a poster for both and upload it to the gallery.
-Watch this UNESCO World Heritage Video to learn more about preserving what historical places mean to the identity and character of neighborhoods, towns, villages, and cities.
+Watch this top 100 hundred sites preserves by UNESCO World Heritage Video to learn more about preserving what historical places mean to the identity and character of neighborhoods, towns, villages, and cities.